dappforce/subsocial-docs/docs/tokenomics/Token-economics.md

 Participants within the Subsocial ecosystem will need to acquire Subsocial tokens in order to interact with the platform.
 The following list outlines typical groups of people who will want tokens.

-- Users will need tokens to pay for transactions or to stake in order to get some free transactions everyday
+- Users will be required to spend tokens to perform transactions, or to stake in order to get some free transactions everyday
 - Content creators can spend tokens to get their content promoted
 - People who want to participate in governance need tokens (this is to shape the development of the Subsocial ecosystem in a decentralized way)